You open a new Logic Pro session, fired up and ready.

 - Adjust until both versions sound equally loud.

 - Now, judge the change.
-Did it actually improve the sound, or just make it louder?
+Did it actually improve the sound, or just raise the volume?

-Pro tip: Use your ears.
-Not just the meters.
-Loudness is perceived, not just measured.
+Pro tip: trust your ears over the meters.
+Loudness is perceived, not only measured.

 How to Apply This Today (Yes, Right Now)

-You don’t need new gear.
-You don’t need a new plugin bundle.
+You don't need new gear or a new plugin bundle.
 You need discipline.

 To build a rock-solid static mix: